slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 });
 ```

-Lookups for `fetchInstallation` happen as part of the built-in
+Lookups for the `fetchInstallation` handler happen as part of the built-in
 [`authorization`][authorization] of incoming events and provides app listeners
-with the `context.botToken` for convenient use.
+with the `context.botToken` object for convenient use.

 <details>
   <summary>Example database object</summary>